w3f/General-Grants-Program/grants/speculative/KILT_AnonymousCredentials.md

 ## Team's experience
 We are a diverse team with 30+ years experience in software development, mathematics and research in computer science.

 * **Timo** is a Full Stack Developer, working in Blockchain Technology since 2016.
-He has a proven track record in Open Source development and was part of the Thunder Core Team (thunder.org).
+He has a proven track record in Open Source development and was part of the [Thunder](https://thunder.org) Core Team.
 Timo graduated in Computer Science at the Berlin University of Technology.
 [JS/TS, Rust, Python C, C#, Objective-C]

 * **Marton** is a Research Scientist with experience in telecommunications, network science and neuroscience.
 He holds a master’s degree in electrical engineering and PhD in computer science from Budapest University of Technology and Economics.